rubythonode/vuex-cli-scaffold/README.md

 # vuex-cli-scaffold

-Generating module entities for your Vue.js store is repeating and verbose.
-This packages lets you create multiple entities at once including state, mutations, actions getters, the module itself and even the root store.
+Generating module entities for your Vue.js store is repetitive and verbose.
+This packages lets you create one or multiple entities at once including the state, mutations, actions getters, the module itself and even the store.
 You can also create nested entities.

 ## Setup